parker1978/SimpleTodo2/README.md

 - Add and delete tasks with smooth animations
 - Mark tasks as complete or incomplete
 - Tasks are persisted locally using SwiftData
+- Format text (bold, italic, underline, strikethrough) when adding a task
+- Easily dismiss the keyboard with a toolbar button
 ## Requirements
 - Xcode 15 or later
 - iOS 17 or later